provenancetech/pti-docs/guide/v1/advanced-definitions.md

-# Provenance Technologies Documentation
+# Fiant Core API Documentation

-Welcome to Provenance Technologies (PTI) documentation site.
-Here, you will find all the relevant information needed for integrating with, and leveraging the PTI platform.
+Welcome Fiant documentation site.
+Here, you will find all the relevant information needed for integrating with, and leveraging the Fiant platform.

 ## Definitions

 ### Compliance

 Being in compliance means acting in accordance to local laws and regulations.
 Ensuring that all the required information is collected, all value transfers are appropriately licensed is all part of achieving compliance.
-The PTI platform aims to simplify this process as much as possible, but ultimately, PTI clients also have their role to play and are responsible for using the PTI platform correctly to achieve compliance.
+The Fiant(PTI) platform aims to simplify this process as much as possible, but ultimately, Fiant clients also have their role to play and are responsible for using the platform correctly to achieve compliance.

 ### User

 A user is either a person or a business for which a KYC can be initiated or that is part of a transaction.
 Users must be created via the create user route of the API before KYCs or transactions involving them can be initiated.
 Users have a status of `ACTIVE` when all is fine, but may also be `BLOCKED` for various reasons.
 Attempting API calls involving `BLOCKED` users will trigger an error.

-### KYC
+### KYC / User Assessment

 Acronym for Know Your Customer.
 In this documentation, "performing a KYC" means collecting as set of information about a person and returning a status.

-### KYC Tier
+### Tier

-The KYC tier, also referred to as the KYC level, is a grouping of information about a person associated to a numeric value.
+The User Assessment(KYC) tier, also referred to as the KYC level, is a grouping of information about a person associated to a numeric value.
 Depending on the information collected and the returned status, a person will be considered to have reached a KYC level.
 Higher tiers will require all the information from the lower levels.